 Connect the correct wires to the terminals of the 9V battery.
 Also, connect the 3.5mm jack to the audio source.
 Take your AM transmitter near to a radio.
 Adjust the frequency knob to 1000 and try.
 If your oscillator is connected to another side, try changing frequencies.
 Try to adjust both volume and frequency in the radio receiver.
 Connect the ground terminal to the ground for getting better reception.
 You can also experiment with different antenna lengths.
 But be careful and study local laws on such transmissions.

 Also Read: Steps to make Simple AM Receiver

 Communication is one of the most important things during an emergency.
 We do need good food, sanitation, and a place to live during such times.
 But we first try to contact our loved ones.
 Most of the time, normal cell phones, the internet go down, and transmitters can be very beneficial.
 These things remain off-grid from the internet and other cellular connections.
 Therefore in such a situation a simple AM radio and receiver can be helpful.

 These kinds of transmitters are also handy in times of emergency.
 Disasters don’t come with prior notice.
 Imagine a situation after a natural disaster where there is no internet, mobile network, landline, or any other digital communication.
 In such a case, we can use these simple electronics.
 Solar Flares, Earthquakes, Tornados, Floods can destroy basic communication infrastructure.
 If society members have receivers and helpful radio transmitters, then it can be beneficial.

 Spies have also been using it since World War I as a bug.
-These days most mobile phones also don’t have FM support.
+These days mobile phones have radio support.
 In this situation, a handy AM radio transmitter can be a lifesaver.
 If you are a far thinker, then always keep a bag ready for emergencies.
 For such people, this device is a must.
 This project is for kids, electronics lovers, and normal people.
 It is always fun to make things on your own.